 Assign a relative priority to this rule, from 1 to 200.
 Rules are checked in order of priority, starting with 1 and working down the list until a match is found.

 Rule checking stops when a match is found, even if the call that is placed as a result of that match fails for any reason.

 |Incoming gateway calls||

-Applies this rule to incoming calls that have not been routed to a Virtual Meeting Room or Virtual Reception, and should be routed via the Pexip Distributed Gateway service.
+Applies this rule to incoming calls that have not been routed to a Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, Media Playback Service, or Test Call Service, and thus should be routed via the Infinity Gateway.

 |Outgoing calls from a conference||

-Applies this rule to outgoing calls placed from a conference service (e.g. when a participant is added to a Virtual Meeting Room) where Automatic routing has been selected.
+Applies this rule to outgoing calls placed from a conferencing service (e.g. when a participant is added to a Virtual Meeting Room) where Automatic routing has been selected.

 Default: not selected.